In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 Pipedrive is a sales pipeline tool that allows users to track their sales goals in an easy-to-manage way.
 Users can set up customizable pipelines, set actions, track progress, and assign tasks to team members.
 It is an intuitive and visual platform, with a minimal learning curve.

-Used by over 90,000 sales teams worldwide, Pipedrive is a popular platform aimed at any sized sales team to help them keep track of their goals but is particularly well suited for small-to-medium sized businesses.
+Used by over 90,000 sales teams worldwide, Pipedrive is a popular platform aimed at any sized sales teams to help them keep track of their goals but is particularly well suited for small-to-medium sized businesses.

 What is Insightly?